Data Fetcher Help Center

 • Under Update Based on Field(s), select the field from your output table.
 You can select more than one field if needed.

-When you are running on multiple records, you should usually keep Update Based on Field(s) set to 'None'.
+When you are , you should usually keep Update Based on Field(s) set to 'None'.
 The output record's position in the Run on Multiple Records table/view will then be used to update it.

 Example